MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 ### For Microsoft Defender for Endpoint E5, is configuring tamper protection in Intune targeted to the entire organization only?

-Configuring tamper protection in Intune can be targeted to your entire organization as well as to specific devices and user groups.
+Configuring tamper protection in Intune or Microsoft Endpoint Manager can be targeted to your entire organization as well as to specific devices and user groups.

 ### Can I configure Tamper Protection in Microsoft Endpoint Configuration Manager?